Cycle 5 (2015 Deadline)

 To optimally design a battery-supported PV system, realistic household load profiles in Morocco must be used.
 The general objectives of this project are (1) to build a statistically significant dataset of household electricity consumption profiles in Morocco and make it available as open data to the scientific community; (2) to analyze the data using machine learning to assess and classify power quality at the household level; and (3) to develop scientific tools to investigate issues of sizing and operation of residential battery-supported PV systems in Moroccan settings from both the energetic and economic perspectives.
 Forecast-based control mechanisms will be devised for different scenarios.
 The results of the project should be of interest to the Moroccan Ministry of Energy and the national electric utility company.
 The International University of Rabat encourages through its technology transfer unit joint ventures with industry to turn research results into commercial products.
 The research team will explore this avenue at the end of the project.
 Overall, through their planned open data platform and outreach activities, the project team aims to contribute to the promotion of clean energy adoption in buildings and the modernization of the Moroccan electric grid.

-During the quarter ending June 2017, the team worked on four main tasks:
+During the reporting period, the team accomplished three main tasks:

 Back to PEER Cycle 5 Grant Recipients